 You’re Strong With Me follows a patient mother giraffe guiding her calf through the young giraffe’s first experience of the dry season.
 The relationship between nurturing parent and curious infant is explored within the setting of the scorched grassland and the new challenges it poses for the characters.

-The illustrations alone would be enough of a basis to widely recommend this book for children of primary age; and I myself will now be looking out for the previous books in this trilogy, (You’re Snug With Me and You’re Safe With Me) in the hopes that they are as visually stunning.
+The illustrations alone would be enough of a basis to widely recommend this book for children of primary age.
+I will now be looking out for the previous books in this series, (You’re Snug With Me and You’re Safe With Me) in the hopes that they are as visually stunning.